 modems as their main product offering

-(although USB modems are also available), they keep the WiFi access
+(although USB modems are also available), they keep things super simple

 they've been around for a number of years now, all signs point

 towards a sustainable business model.
-Hopefully it will
+In fact, their success

 continue to be